7 surprising things you won’t fail your MOT for

 Sometimes your car might pass its MOT but with an advisory note attached, highlighting issues that will need addressing in the near future.

-Here we talk you through some of the more surprising issues you can still pass your MOT with.
+Here we talk you through some of the more surprising issues you can still pass your MOT with in our latest car maintenance guide.

 Find out when your MOT is due with our free MOT checker.
 Simply enter your vehicle's registration to check its MOT expiry date and view its test history.